Scheduling a Mammogram

 Do you have any physical disabilities that make having a mammogram difficult (challenging)?

-If the facility supplies deodorant wipes, let the patient know this.
-Also recommend that they can bring with them their deodorant, lotions, or perfumes to use when their mammogram is complete.
+- Deodorant wipes: If the facility provides deodorant wipes, inform the patient so they can use them post-exam.
+Patients are also encouraged to bring their own deodorant, lotions, or perfumes to use after their mammogram is complete.

-Keep jewelry to a minimum.
-Any jewelry worn should be easy to remove.
-Necklaces can be draped over the back during the exam.
-Small earrings are typically fine to keep on, it is the dangling ones that will need to be removed.
-Rings and watches are not of concern.
-Nipple piercings are also not a problem and do not need to be removed.
+- Minimize jewelry: Keep jewelry to a minimum.
+Any jewelry that is worn should be easy to remove.
+Necklaces can be placed behind the back during the exam, and small earrings are typically fine to keep on.
+Avoid wearing large or dangling earrings, as these will need to be removed.
+Rings and watches generally do not pose a problem.
+Nipple piercings do not need to be removed.

-Wear clothing that is easily removed from the waist up.
-Dresses are not a good choice for a mammogram appointment unless they can be easily dropped to hang from the waist down.
+- Appropriate clothing: Wear clothing that is easy to remove from the waist up.
+Dresses are not recommended for a mammogram unless they can be easily adjusted to hang from the waist down.

 Get more information about mammography here.